The scaling limit of a critical random directed graph: Introduction and main result

 Let $\vec{G}(n,p)$ be a random directed graph with vertex set $[n]:= \{1,\ldots,n\}$ and random edge set where each of the $n(n-1)$ possible edges $(i,j)$, $i \neq j$, is present independently with probability $p$.
 We are interested in the \emph{strongly connected components} of $\vec{G}(n,p),$ that is the maximal subgraphs for which there exists a directed path from a vertex to any other.

 The usual Erd\H{o}s--R\'enyi random graph, $G(n,p)$, in which each of the $n(n-1)/2$ possible \emph{undirected} edges is present independently with probability $p$, will play an important role in our results.
 It is well known that $G(n,p)$ undergoes a phase transition \cite{ErdosRenyi}: if $np \to c > 1$ as $n \to \infty$ then $G(n,p)$ has a unique giant component with high probability, while if $np \to c < 1$ as $n \to \infty$ then the components of $G(n,p)$ are of size $O_{\mathbb{P}}(\log n)$.
-In the so-called \emph{critical window}, where $p = \frac{1}{n} + \lambda n^{-4/3}$, Aldous~\cite{aldous1997} proved that the sequence of sizes of the largest components possesses a distributional limit when renormalised by $n^{-2/3}$.
+In the so-called \emph{critical window}, where $p = \frac{1}{n} + \lambda n^{-4/3}$, Aldous~\cite{aldous1997} proved that the sequence of sizes of the largest components possesses a distributional limit when renormalised by $n^{2/3}$.

-Previous work by Karp~\cite{karp1990} and \L uczak~\cite{L1990} has shown that $\vec{G}(n,p)$ undergoes a similar phase transition to that of $G(n,p)$: if $np \to c>1$ as $n \to \infty$, then $\vec{G}(n,p)$ has a unique giant strongly connected component with high probability, while if $np\to c<1$ as $n \to \infty$, then all the strongly connected components are $o_{\mathbb{P}}(n)$ in size.
+Previous work by Karp~\cite{karp1990} and \L uczak~\cite{L1990} has shown that $\vec{G}(n,p)$ undergoes a similar phase transition to that of $G(n,p)$: if $np \to c>1$ as $n \to \infty$, then $\vec{G}(n,p)$ has a unique giant strongly connected component with high probability, while if $np\to c<1$ as $n \to \infty$, then the sizes of all the strongly connected components are $o_{\mathbb{P}}(n)$.
+(In $\vec{G}(n,p)$, in contrast to the situation for $G(n,p)$, \L uczak~\cite{L1990} shows that the sizes of the subcritical components are tight.)
 These results were strengthened by \L uczak and Seierstad~\cite{LS}, who showed that $\vec{G}(n,p)$ has, in fact, the same critical window as $G(n,p)$.